 The Basic Rules for Image Recognition Models Training

-Each image recognition task contains at least two labels (classes, categories) – e.g. cats and dogs.
-A classic image recognition model (task) assigns one label to each image – so the image is either cat or dog.
+Each image recognition task contains at least two labels (classes, categories) – e.g., cats and dogs.
+A classic image recognition model (task) assigns one label to each image – so the image is either a cat or dog.
 In general, the more classes you have, the more data you will need to teach the neural network to predict labels.

 The training images should represent the real data that will be analyzed in a production setting.
 For example, if you aim to build a medical diagnostic tool helping radiologists identify the slightest changes in the lung tissue, you need to assemble a database of x-ray images with proven pathological findings.
 For the first training of your task, we recommend sticking to these simple rules:

 - Start with binary classification (two labels) – use 50–100 images/label